DiddiLeija/diddiparser/README.md

 ## Usage of DiddiParser

-DiddiParser is a Python package, installable from PyPI:
+DiddiParser is a pure Python package, installable from [PyPI](http://pypi.org/project/diddiparser) with Pip:

 ```
 pip install diddiparser